gevas-astro/BeXRIOT/README.md

 # BeXRIOT
 BeXRB Irradiation &amp; Optical Trends in Outbursts

-This page contains a collection of notebooks and code written in python that can reproduce the results presented by Vasilopoulos 2024, "Optical flares due to X-ray irradiation during BeXRB major outbursts".
+This page contains a collection of notebooks and code written in Python that can reproduce the results presented by Vasilopoulos 2025
+"Optical flares due to X-ray irradiation during BeXRB major outbursts".